 These are employees who deliberately undertake small acts designed to harm the organisation.
 Over time, if unchallenged and uncorrected, these can cause problems for colleagues and create additional costs and risks for their employers.

-These individuals undertake a wide array of counterproductive work behaviour which undermines the authority of management and increases the security risks of those they work with.
+These individuals undertake a wide array of counterproductive work behaviours which undermines the authority of management and increases the security risks of those they work with.